 When you are using and purchasing essential oils, I highly recommend you consider a few important things:

 Can you find out how the plant is grown?
 Where the plant is grown?
 Who is in charge of growing and harvesting?
-How the garden pests are managed?
+How are garden pests managed?
 Do they use pesticides?
-How your oil is distilled?
+How is your oil distilled?

 When you’re using 100% pure essential oils, a little goes a long way!
 A lot of your bottles, even ones you use daily can last up to 6 months, even a year!
-You do not have to buy as often when you choose good quality.
+As a result, you will not have to buy as often when you choose good quality.